postmanlabs/labs-docs/_posts/09_billing_and_payment/2016-07-11-pricing-policy.md

 ### I'm not the billing contact for our company.
 Can I have billing statements automatically sent to someone else?

-You can set up a billing contact email address when you get started on Cloud.
+You can set up a billing contact email address when you get started on Pro.
 If you have already gotten started and not put that in, you can email us at [help@getpostman.com][0].

 ### My accounting department requires some additional information on invoices.
 How can I customize our invoice and billing statements?